Cumulocity-IoT/Cumulocity-Amber-Boon-Logic/frontend/cumulocity-root-cause-analysis-widget/README.md

 ![RCA_Widget_Configuration](https://user-images.githubusercontent.com/24636020/182811609-c6d92bf7-0aae-48c8-87e1-5df99fb698a8.PNG)

 1. Target Assets/Devices - deviceid of interest(need to be pre configured with Amber)
-2. Select Device Specific relavent RCA measurements - name of the RCA measurements for which you want chart.
+2. Select Device Specific relevant RCA measurements - name of the RCA measurements for which you want chart.
-3. Legend - position of legend by defaut is top (not configurable)
+3. Legend - position of legend by default is top (not configurable)
 4. Interval -  Group AD value for last hour/last minute.

 One can also select the custom chart color and Border color to beautify the chart, if not default colors will be picked.

 ------------------------------

 **This widget is provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.**
+While Cumulocity GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.**

 _____________________

-For more information you can Ask a Question in the **[TECHcommunity Forums](https://tech.forums.softwareag.com/tags/c/forum/1/Cumulocity-IoT)**.

-You can find additional information in the **[Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/Cumulocity-IoT)**.